List of Ohio State Buckeyes women's ice hockey seasons

 This is a list of seasons completed by the Ohio State Buckeyes women's ice hockey team.
 The list documents the season-by-season records of the Buckeyes from 2000 to present, including conference and national post season records.
 The team began club play in 1977 but did not begin intercollegiate play until 1999.

-The team won two NCAA titles and one runner-up.
+The team won two NCAA titles and two runner-ups.